bitovi/operations-example-deno-ec2/README.md

 - It starts `FROM` the latest Deno runner image.
 - `EXPOSE` the port specified by your app code, in this case `8000`.
 - A default `ENV` var is set as the URL of the app's main code file.
 The Deno runner uses this to start the app.
-- The env var can be overridden with any other app's URL at build- or run-time, without changing the Dockerfile.
+- The env var can be overridden with any other app's URL at build or run-time, without changing the Dockerfile.
 In this way, this ops repo can be used to deploy _any_ Deno app!

 ### The `docker-compose` file